Flow-Induced Phase Separation for Active Brownian Particles in Four-Roll-Mill Flow: Results

-Interestingly, we observe that the normalized effective diffusivity $\rm \frac{D_e}{D_0} $ decreases with increasing packing fraction $\rm \phi$, consistent with previous observations in MIPS systems \cite{Fily2012, speck2014effective}.
-As shown in the lower inset of Fig.~\ref{fig:msd}, the ratio of effective to absolute diffusivity, $\rm D_e/D_0 $, steadily decreases as the packing fraction $\rm \phi$ increases.
-This indicates that particles move less freely at higher densities because they are more crowded and interact more often, which slows their overall motion.
+As shown in the lower inset of Fig.~\ref{fig:msd}(a), the normalized effective diffusivity $\rm D_e/D_0$ decreases with increasing packing fraction $\rm \phi$.
+In the MIPS case, this decrease exhibits a sharp transition near the critical packing fraction $\rm \phi_c \sim 0.3$, consistent with earlier reports~\cite{PhysRevResearch.7.013153}.
+In contrast, for FIPS, $\rm D_e/D_0$ decreases smoothly with $\rm \phi$, indicating a continuous transition.
+For MIPS, the data are well described by $\rm D_e = D_0(1-\lambda_1 \phi^2)$ for $\rm \phi < 0.3$ (yellow plus markers), with $\rm \lambda_1 = 1$.
+For $\rm \phi > 0.3$, the behavior is better captured by $\rm D_e = D_0 \lambda_2 (1-\lambda_1 \phi)^2$, with $\rm \lambda_2 = 0.4$ (green triangles), as reported by Nayak \textit{et al.}~\cite{PhysRevResearch.7.013153}.
+In the FIPS case, the diffusivity follows a different scaling, $\rm D_e = D_0(1-\lambda_3 \phi)$, with $\rm \lambda_3 = 0.8$.
+This indicates that particles move less freely at higher densities because they are more crowded and interact more frequently, slowing their overall motion.